 The other uncle, Willie, was alive and well in June 1910, when he was counted for the federal census, but he was dead by mid-September 1910.
 He left behind a wife and four small children.
 No death record has ever come to light for him.
 His granddaughter heard a story that his body was unidentified and was buried where it was found.
 Then somehow he was identified, dug up and reburied in the same family plot where his brother would join him 23 years later.
 The story has a lot of holes, but it could be related to the “drowned in six inches of water” story.
 At any rate there’s a mystery about his death and I’ve never been able to solve it.

 I also discovered that Gussie had served a term at Leavenworth in the late 1880s, when it was still a military prison.
 He had gone AWOL from the army.
 Eventually he was caught, court-martialed, tried, found guilty and sent to prison for three years.
 (He was lucky there was no war on at the time.
 If there had been he might have faced a firing squad).
 I searched for a photo but there was no mugshot of him because Leavenworth was not photographing prisoners when Gussie was incarcerated there.

 My search for a prisoner photo of Gussie led to my interest in vintage mugshots.
 I began to collect them and research the people in them.
 There’s always a story behind a mugshot if you’re willing to dig to find it.

-My book about Sophie Lyons, an infamous 19th century criminal, will be released later this year.
+My book newest book is a biography of Sophie Lyons, an infamous 19th century criminal.

 © Shayne Davidson and CapturedandExposed.com, 2017-20.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Shayne Davidson and CapturedandExposed.com with appropriate and specific direction to the original content.